-- 1. The proposed project shall be constructed, developed, used, operated, and permanently maintained in accordance with the terms of the application, plans, drawings, and conditions imposed herein. - 2.
-The Applicant(s)/Owner(s) shall comply with all of the conditions of approval as part of Conditional Use Permit CUP-2022-0001 ("conditional use permit").
-Failure to comply with any one or more of the conditions imposed herein constitute grounds for revocation of said conditional use permit by the City Council. - 3.
-The Applicant(s)/Owner(s) shall comply with all then-current requirements of the Laguna Woods Municipal Code and the California Building Standards Code, as well as federal, state, and local laws, rules, and regulations, as they pertain to the improvements and uses sought in this application, and such requirements are made a condition of the conditional use permit approval.
-These include, but are not limited to, all requirements related to building permits; engineering review, landscaping review, water quality review, and plan review, generally, of proposed construction plans; accessibility, including accessibility required by the federal Americans with Disabilities Act; best management practices and other actions or improvements required by applicable National Pollutant Discharge Elimination System permit(s); and, restrictions on parking, circulation, lighting, and noise. - 4.
-This conditional use permit does not eliminate the need for building permits or encroachment permits or include any action or finding as to compliance or approval of any other applicable federal, state or local ordinance, regulation, rule, or requirements. - 5.
-This conditional use permit does not include any approval for temporary or permanent signage of any kind, nor does it represent or imply that any signage proposed in connection with this application, or at any time in the future, will or will not be approved by the City.
+- 1. This project is an amendment to Sign Program SP-1193 (as previously amended by Sign Program Amendment SP-1253).
+All conditions of approval for Sign Program SP-1193 (Resolution No. 17-26) and Sign Program Amendment SP-1253 (Resolution No. 18-11) shall also apply to this Sign Program Amendment SP-2022-0001 ("sign program amendment"). - 2.
+The project shall be constructed, developed, used, operated, and permanently maintained in accordance with the terms of the application, plans, drawings, and conditions imposed herein. - 3.
+The Applicant(s)/Owner(s) shall comply with all of the conditions of approval as part of the sign program amendment.
+Failure to comply with any one or more of the conditions imposed herein constitute grounds for revocation of said sign program and amendments by the City Council. - 4.
+The Applicant(s)/Owner(s) shall comply with all then-current requirements of the Laguna Woods Municipal Code and the California Building Standards Code, as well as federal, state, and local laws, rules, and regulations, as they pertain to the improvements and uses sought in this application, and such requirements are made a condition of the sign program amendment approval.
+These include, but are not limited to, all requirements related to building permits; engineering review, landscaping review, water quality review, and plan review, generally, of proposed construction plans; accessibility, including accessibility required by the federal Americans with Disabilities Act; best management practices and other actions or improvements required by applicable National Pollutant Discharge Elimination System permit(s); and, restrictions on parking, circulation, lighting, and noise. - 5.
+This sign program amendment does not eliminate the need for building permits or encroachment permits or include any action or finding as to compliance or approval of any other applicable federal, state or local ordinance, regulation, rule, or requirements.